RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page3.md

 :::tip

 If your version of Python is different from the CoDrone EDU library version, it can be a good idea to stay up to date (although updating your Python version is not always necessary).
-See Python versions available <a role="button" id="popupBtn" onClick={openModalPython}>here</a>
+See Python versions available <a role="button" id="popupBtn" onClick={() => window.openModalPython()}>here</a>
 <div id="modalWrap_python">
     <div id="modalContent">
         <div id="modalBody">